 - Mel Frequency Cepstral Coefficients (MFCC): represents the spectrum of the power spectrum over Mel frequency bands.
-The Mel frequency bands approximate the human auditory system.
-The method works in 4 steps: - 1.
-Fourier Transform: compute the Fourier transform over the frame F_i .
-Here, we do not use a windowing function as with the STFT.
+The Mel frequency bands approximate the human auditory system. - Fourier Transform: compute the Fourier transform over the frame F_i .
+Here, we do not use a 1. windowing function as with the STFT.
 Let N be the number of samples in the frame F_i and f_s be the sampling rate (e.g., N = 1920, $f_s = 48$ kHz)